Gipir and Labongo: A journey into the Acholi and Alur story

 Gipir would go on to migrate with his family to the present day Great West Nile region and some parts of Congo, Labongo headed to Northern Uganda.
 Gipir’s group went on to form the Alur tribe while Labongo’s formed the Acholi.
 “Since the split, never in history has anyone from the Labong lineage successfully crossed this bridge.
 To be specific, anyone with ill motives against the people of West Nile,” Jalobo Omulemezi, a spiritualist at the site who has lived in Pakwach for the last 48years says.

-Similarly when the Lord’s Resistance Army Rebels who followed suit in late 1980’s, they also lost several of their troops mysteriously, never to be found again.
+Similarly, when the Lord’s Resistance Army Rebels followed suit in the late 1980s, they also lost several of their troops mysteriously, never to be found again.

 Hardly has a year ever gone by without someone drowning at the bridge.
 Though no convincing answer has been found to this question, Omulemezi suspects that these victims were possibly up to mischief when crossing the bridge, no more!